tatsuyafujisaki/vba-cheat-sheet/README.md

     * Use Long in 32-bit Office because LongLong is unavailable in it.

 ## Best practices for maintainability
-* Don't bother to specify default access levels.
+* Don't bother to specify default access level.
+* Don't pass a Worksheet to a function if the function takes a Range because you can get the Worksheet from `Range.Worksheet`.
 * Use square brackets to reference cells.

 * A rather than B